MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-development-overview/walkthrough-creating-a-configuration-file-for-hosted-web-core.md

 ---
-title: "Walkthrough: Creating a Configuration File for Hosted Web Core | Microsoft Docs" ms.custom: "" ms.date: "10/07/2016" ms.reviewer: ""
+title: "Walkthrough: Creating a Configuration File for Hosted Web Core" ms.date: "10/07/2016" ms.assetid: d7d79047-cb09-4e1d-b7c8-5b48951be121
-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: d7d79047-cb09-4e1d-b7c8-5b48951be121
-caps.latest.revision: 17
-author: "shirhatti"
-manager: "wpickett"
 ---
 # Walkthrough: Creating a Configuration File for Hosted Web Core
 This walkthrough demonstrates how to create a configuration file for use with the Hosted Web Core features that are available in [!INCLUDE[iisver](../../wmi-provider/includes/iisver-md.md)].